 Everyone is different.
 Whether or not doing drugs affects your period will depend on several factors, including the drug being abused, frequency of abuse, length of addiction, interaction with other drugs or medications, hormones, and reproductive health.

 Regulating Your Period After Drug Abuse

 In some cases, regulating your menstrual cycle may be as simple as stopping your drug abuse.
-It may take a few months for your body to adjust after getting sober and your period to get back to normal, but it could be all you need.
-We understand that this may be easier said than done, so our drug detox center in Illinois helps you quit in a safer and more comfortable manner than trying to do so on your own.
-You will also be under the care of medical professionals who will monitor you and address any problems.
+It may take a few months for your body to adjust after getting sober and for your period to get back to normal, but it could be all you need.
+We understand that this may be easier said than done, so our Heartland detox center helps you quit in a safer and more comfortable manner than trying to do so on your own.
+You will also be in the care of medical professionals who will monitor you and address any problems.

 Our Illinois drug rehab also offers addiction treatment for women who are looking to make a meaningful change in the destructive habits that caused these issues.
 No matter what substance you are abusing, you should get help.